MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 So once the devices have received the information to switch the channel and an update detection cycle is performed, these devices will download the delta update sources for Monthly Enterprise Channel, extract them locally and apply them.
 If Office applications are open, those must be closed to apply the update.
 The regular mechanism of Configuration Manager applies to decide if an update is enforced or the user can postpone the installation.

-With the next [Hardware Inventory cycle](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory) the device will sent up the new channel information to the Configuration Manager infrastructure.
+With the next [Hardware Inventory cycle](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory) the device will send up the new channel information to the Configuration Manager infrastructure.
 With the next evaluation cycle, device membership for dynamic collection will be recalculated and the devices will be removed from the old collection and added to the matching one:

 ![Screenshot from Configuration Manager collections with devices moved from one to another collection](../images/fieldnotes_movemeccm_4.png)